qkmiller/My-Portfolio/README.md

 ## Known Issues and Notes.

 * There are probably still many grammatical errors.
+* I plan on putting icons on the collapsibles, to let the user know they can click on them.
-* I would like to use Cards from the react-materialize library, but they don't work.
+* Furthermore i woiuld like to replace the collapsibles with Cards from the react-materialize library, but they don't work.
 All the other components that i've used from that library seem to work just fine.
 I've posted a question on stack-overflow and also in the react-materialize gitter channel (which is kindof dead).
+Or I'm just doing it wrong.
 * When the navbar collapses, a hamburger icon is supposed to show up.
 That icon is currently invisible.
 I just need to make it black instead of white.
 * The parallax pictures are just placeholders.
 It's from Materialize's parallax example.